GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Defining a solver
 -----------------
 Let us inspect the **Solver** XML tags.
-It consists in 3 blocks *CompositionalMultiphaseFlow*, *CompositionalMultiphaseWell* and *CompositionalMultiphaseReservoir*, which are respectively handling solution from multiphase flow in the reservoir, multiphase flow in the wells and coupling between those two parts.
+It consists of 3 blocks **CompositionalMultiphaseFlow**, **CompositionalMultiphaseWell** and **CompositionalMultiphaseReservoir**, which are respectively handling the solution from multiphase flow in the reservoir, multiphase flow in the wells, and coupling between those two parts.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml
   :start-after: <!-- SPHINX_FIELD_CASE_Co2_SOLVER -->
   :end-before: <!-- SPHINX_FIELD_CASE_Co2_SOLVER_END -->

-In the *CompositionalMultiphaseFlow* (:ref:`CompositionalMultiphaseFlow`), a classical multiphase compositional solver is detailed, including a TPFA discretization, reference to fluid data through *fluidNames*, to solid data through *solidNames* and to relative permeability model through *relPermNames* attributes.
+In the **CompositionalMultiphaseFlow** (:ref:`CompositionalMultiphaseFlow`), a classical multiphase compositional solver is detailed, including a TPFA discretization, reference to fluid data through ``fluidNames``, to solid data through ``solidNames`` and to relative permeability models through ``relPermNames`` attributes.

-The *CompositionalMultiphaseWell* (:ref:`CompositionalMultiphaseWell`)  consists in wellbore specifications (see :ref:`TutorialDeadOilBottomLayersSPE10` for detailed tutorial on wells integration).
-As its reservoir counterpart, it includes references to fluid and relative permeabilities models, but also defines *WellControls* sub-tag, that can specified injector and producer `control` splitting between BHP-controlled or rate-controlled.
-Alongside with that attribute are the *targetBHP* and *targetRate*, that specify the maximal admissible pressure and rate for the well.
-The injector specific attribute, *injectionStream*, describes the composition of the injected mixture.
+The **CompositionalMultiphaseWell** (:ref:`CompositionalMultiphaseWell`)  consists of wellbore specifications (see :ref:`TutorialDeadOilBottomLayersSPE10` for detailed tutorial on wells integration).
+As its reservoir counterpart, it includes references to fluid and relative permeability models, but also defines **WellControls** sub-tag, that can specified injector and producer `control` splitting between BHP-controlled or rate-controlled.
+Alongside with that attribute are the ``targetBHP`` and ``targetRate`` that specify the maximal admissible pressure and rate for the well.
+The injector specific attribute, ``injectionStream``, describes the composition of the injected mixture.

-The coupling section *CompositionalMultiphaseReservoir* describes the binding between those two previous element (see :ref:`TutorialPoroelasticity` for detailed tutorial on coupling physics in GEOSX).
-In addition to bound to the previously described blocks through *flowSolverName* and *wellSolverName* sub-tags, it contains the *initialDt* starting time-step size value and defined the *NonlinearParameters* and *LinearSolverParameters* that are used to control newton-loop and linear solver behaviors.(see :ref:`LinearSolvers` for a detailed description of linear solvers attributes)
+The coupling section **CompositionalMultiphaseReservoir** describes the binding between those two previous element (see :ref:`TutorialPoroelasticity` for detailed tutorial on coupling physics in GEOSX).
+In addition to being bound to the previously described blocks through ``flowSolverName`` and ``wellSolverName`` sub-tags, it contains the ``initialDt`` starting time-step size value and defines the **NonlinearSolverParameters** and **LinearSolverParameters** that are used to control Newton-loop and linear solver behaviors (see :ref:`LinearSolvers` for a detailed description of linear solvers attributes).

 .. _Mesh_tag_co2_field_case:

 Specifying a computational mesh
 ---------------------------------
 The **Mesh** tag is used as in previous tutorials to import field mesh either internally (:ref:`TutorialSinglePhaseFlowWithInternalMesh`) or externally (:ref:`TutorialSinglePhaseFlowExternalMesh`).
-In the current tutorial, it will also be of paramount importance as it will be where the *InternalWell* multi-segmented wells will be defined.
-Apart from the `name` identifier attribute and their `wellRegionName` (:ref:`ElementRegions <ElementRegions_tag_co2_field_case>`) and `wellControlsName` (:ref:`Solver <Solver_tag_co2_field_case>`) binding attributes, `polylineNodeCoords` and `polylineSegmentConn` attributes will be used to define path of the wellbore and connection between those nodes.
-The `numElementPerSegment` is discretizing the wellbore's segments while the `radius` attribute stands for the wellbore radius. (:ref:`TutorialDeadOilBottomLayersSPE10` for details on wellbore use).
-Once the wellbore are defined and discretized, the place for different *Perforation* can be defined using curvilinear distance from the head of the wellbore `distanceFromHead`.
+In the current tutorial, it is also of paramount importance as it is where the **InternalWell** multi-segmented wells are defined.
+Apart from the ``name`` identifier attribute and their ``wellRegionName`` (:ref:`ElementRegions <ElementRegions_tag_co2_field_case>`) and ``wellControlsName`` (:ref:`Solver <Solver_tag_co2_field_case>`) binding attributes, ``polylineNodeCoords`` and ``polylineSegmentConn`` attributes are used to define path of the wellbore and connection between those nodes.
+The ``numElementsPerSegment`` is discretizing the wellbore's segments while the ``radius`` attribute stands for the wellbore radius (:ref:`TutorialDeadOilBottomLayersSPE10` for details on wellbore use).
+Once the wellbore is defined and discretized, the place for different **Perforations** can be defined using curvilinear distance from the head of the wellbore (``distanceFromHead``).

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml